-The Amazon Web Services EC2 appliance (AMI) is a 64-bit based appliance you can quickly launch on your Amazon EC2/VPC in order to get your VPN server up and running.
+The Amazon Web Services EC2 appliance (AMI) is a 64-bit based appliance that is based on Ubuntu LTS (Long Term Support) you can quickly launch on your Amazon EC2/VPC in order to get your VPN server up and running.
 To make it more convenient for you to deploy your server in the region closest to you, we currently offer the AMI in all of Amazon's publicly available regions.

 To get started, visit the Amazon Marketplace site by clicking here.
 In the search bar that appears, enter OpenVPN Access Server, and press Enter.
 At the top of the search results you will see one with no connected devices - this is the BYOL image.
 Choose this one by clicking on the name.